Kholeka98/Performance-Evaluation/README.md

 - **Inform Decision-Making**: Provide stakeholders with valuable insights to inform decision-making processes related to product management, marketing strategies, inventory planning, and resource allocation.

 ## About Data
 The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/ksabishek/product-sales-data).
 This dataset contains quantity sold and revenue of four different products.
-This is a hypothetical dataset generated using python for educational purposes.
-It bears no resemblance to any real firm.
+The dataset description states: " This is a hypothetical dataset generated using python for educational purposes.
+It bears no resemblance to any real firm."
 | Column       | Description           |
 | ------------- |:-------------:|
 | sales_id     | This is a unique identifierassigned to each day of sales |